We asked a professional guide about his favorite water bottles to take with him into the backcountry

 What our favorite BC guides say

-Bottle: 900ml Mountain Special Bottle.
+Bottle: Mountain-specific bottle 900ml.
 Its heat retention is unparalleled.
-I fill it with piping hot water. ( Telemark School & Ski Guide Izumiya AK.T | Kenji Akutsu)
+I put piping hot water in it.
+(Telemark School & Ski Guide Izumiya AK.T| Kenji Akutsu)

-I love the Thermos Mountain Bottle 900mL or 500mL.
-It's incredibly easy to use! ( Vertical Land | Hiroki Ito)
+I love using Thermos Mountain Bottles, either 900mL or 500ml.
+They're consistently easy to use!
+(Vertical Land| Yuki Ito)

 Mountain-specific bottle, 750ml.
-It won't get in the way even if you put it sideways in your backpack. ( Tyrol | Iwao Saeki)
+It doesn't get in the way even when placed horizontally in a backpack.
+(Tyrol| Iwao Saeki)

-The THERMOS 350ml is for tea, coffee, etc.
+The 350ml THERMOS is for tea, coffee, etc.

-The Mizu 500ml or Yamasen 500ml are for hot water only. ( RIKI JAPOW GUIDE | Riki Nakajima)
+The 500ml mizu or 500ml Yamasen is for hot water only.
+(RIKI JAPOW GUIDE| Riki Nakajima)

-THERMOS Mountain Bottle 0.5L.
-The most reliable bottle for heat retention. ( Infield | Toyokazu Nakano)
+THERMOS 0.5L bottle designed specifically for mountain use.
+The most reliable bottle in terms of heat retention.
+(Infield| Toyokazu Nakano)

 THERMOS Mountain Bottle: Lightweight and easy to handle even with gloves on.

-Reliable and with impressive heat retention. ( Bantei ~bamboo tail~ | Yuu Takeo)
+Reliable with its outstanding heat retention.
+(Bantei ~bamboo tail~| Yu Takeo)

 THERMOS!
-Excellent heat retention. ( Kazuya Igarashi, Kagura Powder Station
+Excellent heat retention.
+(Kagura Powder Station| Kazuya Igarashi)

-I carry a THERMOS mountain bottle.
-I rarely drink anything on a one-day tour, so I carry it with me just in case. ( Epic Japan | Akiko Nakae)
+I carry a THERMOS mountain-specific water bottle.
+Since I rarely drink from it myself on one-day tours, I keep it with me for emergencies.
+(Epic Japan| Akiko Nakae)

 A rival to "Yamasen" and also highly trusted for its heat retention